trezor/trezor-mcu/README.md

 **WARNING: This will erase the recovery seed stored on the device!
 You should never do this on TREZOR that contains coins!**

 1. Install python-trezor: `pip install trezor` ([more info](https://github.com/trezor/python-trezor))
-2. `trezorctl firmware_update -f build/trezor-TAG.bin`
+2. `trezorctl firmware-update -f build/trezor-TAG.bin`

 ## Building for development